 Step 5: Conceal and highlight

 Take your damp beauty blender and tap over your contour colour, concealer and highlighter to blend it all in.
 Tap in circular motions over the colour with the bigger end of the sponge to blend it in well.
-Blending with a damp sponge gives a more even and natural finish.
+These bridal makeup tips also help you achieve a uniform look.
+Gently dab with a damp sponge gives a more even and natural finish.

 Step 7: Set with some setting powder

 Finally, to make your contouring last longer and get that luminous glow, dust some translucent setting powder on your face with your powder brush.
-This will ensure that your makeup lasts through the function!
+These bridal makeup tips will ensure your look lasts through the function!